jonnyzzz/kotlin-fractals2/README.md

 Open the `build.gradle.kts` project file in IntelliJ IDEA as project.
 Execute the `run` task to compile and start the application.
-See the image on the http://127.0.0.1 in the browser
+See the image on the http://127.0.0.1:8888 in the browser

+Once started, use `jsRun` task to execute the JS part in the web browser.